 We'll wrap it up in a moment.

-I don't know whether you've been following this, uh, but in Pakistan and Afghanistan, they've got these polio outbreaks because there's genuine World Health Organization polio campaigns, but there's also fake uh polio vaccination campaigns that are being run as CIA operations.
+I don't know whether you've been following this, but in Pakistan and Afghanistan, they've got these polio outbreaks because there's genuine World Health Organization polio campaigns, but there's also fake polio vaccination campaigns that are being run as CIA operations.

-Um, because maybe we could ask the CIA to start running a fake veterans' health care administration instead.
+And this is great news because maybe we could ask the CIA to start running a fake veterans healthcare administration instead.

-Now they've got all this extra time on their hands and all these health care experts.
+Now they've got all this extra time on their hands and all these healthcare experts.

 It can hardly be worse than the real thing, can it?